MaruvkaLab/MSMuTect_4/README.md

 # MSMuTect
-Indel, Allele and Mutation caller, specifically designed to call mutations in microsatellite regions using a pair of sequencing files (normal and tumor samples)
+Indel, Allele and Mutation caller, specifically designed to call mutations in microsatellite regions using a pair of sequencing files (normal and tumor samples).
+It can also be adapted for germline MSI analysis
 # Installation
+There are 3 possible ways to use MSMuTect: docker container, binary executable, and bash script.
+The docker container and bash script are around 15% faster than the executable.

-### Binary
+## Binary
-NOTE: The 4.1 version binary is not available on github.
+NOTE: The 4.1 version binary is not available on github yet.
 It is available on google drive: https://drive.google.com/file/d/11a7EwXuZp-dKR6O7e09a6V5UB7Lq_g6K/view?usp=drive_link
 When the bleeding branch moves to main, we will upload the 4.1 binary to github